Sonahit/DiscordBot-Youka/README.md

 STREAMABLE
 NO QUEUE

 Youtka bot is made by @Ivan Sadykov.
-Can stream music but no queue For extended information type !help on running
+Can play music but no queue For extended information type !help on running

 ```